Crisp-Unimib/MERLIN/README.md

 [here](https://graphviz.org/download/).

-## What MERLIN needs as input?
+## Input

-MERLIN takes as input the _"feature data"_ (can be training or test, labelled or unlabelled) and the corresponding _"labels"_ predicted by the classifier.
+MERLIN takes as input the _"feature data"_ (can be training or test) and the corresponding _"labels"_ predicted by the classifier.
 This means you don't need to wrap MERLIN within your code at all!
 As optional parameters, the user can specify:

 - the coverage of the dataset to be used (default is 100%); otherwise, a sampling procedure is used;